 The insulator's material should have low thermal conductivity properties, sufficient mechanical properties to support the payload's weight within the flask and sufficient temperature rating to withstand the external environment's temperature.
 Common materials are Teflon, PEEK and Ceramic.

 The heat sink's function is to reduce the rate of temperature rise within the flask by absorbing and storing the thermal energy leaking into the flask and the thermal energy dissipated by the payload within the flask.
 Increasing the quantity of heat sink within the flask; increases the duration.

-In some applications, it is beneficial for the heat sink material to have low a thermal conductivity property because it reduces thermal transfer within the flask environment while in other applications, it is beneficial for the heat sink material to have a high thermal conductivity property such as when a localized component is dissipating heat within the flask.
-High thermal conductivity allows heat to be pulled away from the heat dissipating component and stored within the heatsink.
+In some applications, it is beneficial for the heat sink material to have low a thermal conductivity property because it reduces the rate of thermal transfer within the flask environment while in other applications, it is beneficial for the heat sink material to have a high thermal conductivity property such as when a localized component is dissipating heat within the flask.
+High thermal conductivity allows heat to be rapidly pulled away from the heat dissipating component and stored within the heatsink.
 In this case, the high thermal conductivity property of the heat sink prevents concentrated "hot spots" within the flask's environment.

 Shapes are limited by the practicality of manufacturing.
-Round is the least expensive shape because round tubes are commercially available, and if not available, are readily manufactured to necessary sizes.
+Round is the least expensive shape because round tubes are commercially available and if not available are readily manufactured to necessary sizes.

 Sizes are limitless and lengths can exceed 9 meters.
 Long lengths require supports to centralize the inner tube within the outer tube.

 There is the option to have openings on both ends of the flask.
 The through passage opening incorporates an expansion joint to compensate for the differential in thermal expansion between the outer and inner walls while maintaining the vacuum integrity.

 The inner tube is a path for thermal conductance along its length consequently the inner tube's material should have low thermal conductance.